The following numbers may be useful over the National and Bank Holiday periods:-

 For injured wildlife, if it is safe and practical, please take them to a local vet.
 Please be aware that the National Control Centre (0300 1234 999) will often ask callers to call a local vet, if an officer is unavailable to get to an animal quickly, rather than leave an animal in distress.
 If the situation is urgent, please remain patient and hang on until they can answer your call.

-Tameside Emergency Vets: most veterinary practices in the Tameside area now including Ian McConnell Veterinary Practice in Mossley 01457 83 7900 who provide 24 hour cover.
-Other vet practices often be a recorded message to direct you to their out of hours service or an alternative practice which they use such as Petmedics Walkden: 0161 799 2299.
+Tameside Emergency Vets: Most veterinary practices offer a recorded message to direct you to their out of hours service or an alternative practice which they use such as Medivet Mossley 24 hours, or Petmedics Walkden: 0161 799 2299.
 Please have a pen and paper to hand when you ring.

 Glossop emergency vets: Victoria Veterinary Practice provide emergency cover Tel: 01457 852367